 In 2008, the City of Calgary mandated that all new civic builds achieve a LEED® Silver minimum standard.
 As the first jurisdiction in Canada with a policy directing City-owned and -funded buildings to achieve mandatory levels of sustainability certification, the City of Calgary not only demonstrated significant leadership, but provided a foundation for the rapidly-expanding green building sector in Alberta.
 The integrated design process started with a large 2-day SMART Charette which engaged users, architects, engineers, and project managers in setting the direction for the project, identifying success factors, the stakeholders, the deliverables and the mandate.
 From the start, the team established the need for this to be a world-class facility, showcasing innovation in the design of contemporary workplaces.

-The Water Centre stands as an emblem of Calgary’s commitment to sustainable architecture and construction.
-Inspired by the City’s green building challenge, our team went above and beyond to surpass the rigorous requirements set out by the LEED® Silver standard to achieve LEED® Gold.
+The first LEED®-Gold certified building in Alberta and, at the time of it's opening, the largest LEED®-rated office building in Alberta, the City of Calgary's Water Centre stands as an emblem of Calgary’s commitment to sustainable architecture and construction.
+Inspired by the City’s green building challenge, our team collaborated with Sturgess Architecture to go above and beyond.
 The Water Centre embodies the movement and beauty of water in its systems and aesthetics, resulting in a building that is both functionally efficient and visually-striking.

 COLLABORATING WITH NATURE